 Email is still one of the most effective and affordable marketing channels, and much of it can be automated.
 You can design individual emails and email

 newsletters, and set them to go automatically based on trigger actions (a new visitor to your website, for instance, or an abandoned shopping cart or a

 content download).
 You can also track email campaigns and measure their effectiveness down to nitty-gritty details.

 By choosing a solution such as Agile CRM, you can customize your emails in a variety of ways based on data from your CRM.
 You also can better enable your

 sales team to take advantage of the leads produced by your digital campaigns.

 Be sure not to go overboard on your email frequency (the “spray and pray” method), or you’ll be faced with a wall of unsubscribes.
 There is no right number,

 but more than four or five email blasts a month may be overdoing it.

 Content is king for digital marketing efforts.
-You’ll definitely be creating content.
-But even if you haven’t built a formal digital strategy yet, you’ve probably
+But even if you haven’t built a formal digital strategy yet, you probably have content that’s been

-also got content that’s been published on your web site, social media or third-party media channels, to say nothing of sales materials that can be repurposed.
+published on your website, social media or third-party media channels, not to mention existing sales materials that can be repurposed.